fudosman/PostServer/README.md

 ## Features

-- User registration: Create a user accounts
+- User registration: Create a user accounts and assin them an avatar
 - Authentication: login users based on their credentials.
 - Logout users from the system
 - Post management: Users can get update and delete their posts,